Flared Wingwalls, Full Height Headwalls and Cutoff Walls

 More information: Hydraulics Manual, Section 18.104.22.168: End Treatment (Inlet of Outlet)

 Figure 24: Flared wingwalls route stream flow into the structure and retain material from the roadway embankment.
-They are especially important when the culvert is skewed with respect to the normal channel flow.
-Headwalls also retain material over a buried structure.
+They are particularly important when the culvert is skewed to the channel flow.
+Headwalls retain material over a buried structure.
 Cutoff walls, extending vertically beneath the streambed, are important for undermining prevention.
 Undermining, also called piping or undercutting, occurs when water runs beneath the structure, resulting in sediment transport.
 Over time, a large amount of sediment transport can result in sinkholes and may ultimately compromise the structural integrity of the structure.

 Bed Retention Sills